-- Have a high school diploma or a GED, or the equivalency. - Enroll as a regular student in an eligible degree or certificate program. - Be a U.S. citizen or eligible noncitizen. - Have a valid Social Security Number (SSN). - Make satisfactory academic progress. - Sign statements on the FAFSA regarding educational purpose, overpayments, and defaults.
+- Have a high school diploma or a GED, or the equivalency. - Enroll as a regular student in an eligible degree or certificate program. - Be a U.S. citizen or eligible noncitizen. - Be registered with Selective Service (if required). - Have a valid Social Security Number (SSN). - Make satisfactory academic progress. - Sign statements on the FAFSA regarding educational purpose, overpayments and defaults.